roger-/proxmox-igpu-nuc6cayh/README.md

 The `Kernel driver in use: vfio-pci` part is important.

-# Step 5: Configure VM
+# Step 5: Create VM

 You should be all set to create a VM as usual, but use SeaBIOS instead of EUFI (latter may cause issues).
 After setting it up, power it off and modify the VM settings as follows.